kolinger/rd-usb/README.md

 Requirements
 --
 - UM34C/UM24C/UM25C - meter needs to be connected as serial port
     - Pairing with Windows Settings works fine.
+Pin is 1234.
 After successful pairing some serial ports are installed.
 In my case two.
 One of them works.
-    - On Linux `rfcomm` can be used
+    - On Linux `rfcomm` and `hcitool` can be used (both provided by bluez package)
-        - Pair device via Settings -> Bluetooth
-        - Retrieve  bluetooth address of paired device with `echo paired-devices | bluetoothctl`
+        - Retrieve bluetooth address with `hcitool scan`
-        - Bind address to serial port with `rfcomm bind 0 aa:bb:cc:dd:ee:ff`
+        - Bind retrieved address to serial port with `rfcomm bind 0 aa:bb:cc:dd:ee:ff`.
-    - Pin is 1234
+        This step is not persistent.
+Serial port will disappear after reboot.
+Also rd-usb needs to have permissions to use /dev/rfcommX.
 - TC66C - meter is using BLE instead of regular bluetooth so pairing will not work nor RFCOMM will.
     - BLE has very limited support on desktop devices, see used library for supported platforms and versions: https://github.com/hbldh/bleak#features